Olex2/Olex2Manual/Tasks/05_model_building.md

 - RIGHT CLICK on an atom (or select multiple atoms and right click on one).
 Under **Type**, select the desired atom type.
 - Select an atom or group of atoms, under `@Work|Toolbox-Work` click on the desired atom type.
-- Select atoms(s) and use the name command.
+- Select atoms(s) and use the name command, *e.g.* type `CODE name O` to make them into oxygen atoms.

 ### Selecting atoms or groups of atoms
 Atom selections are very important in Olex2.
 When you need to address specific atoms (because you want to change their atom type, involve them in some restraints or want to delete them, for example), you do this by selecting them.
 When you work with Olex2, you never need to know the name of an atom, but you must know how to select them!
 Here are a few points about selections: